 Together Project connects refugee newcomers and Canadians to build stronger, more integrated communities.

-We match Welcome Groups of five or more volunteers with newly arrived refugees for friendship and social support.
+We match Welcome Groups of four or more volunteers with newly arrived refugees for social and integration support.

 Together Project supports our work through evidence-based program evaluation and research to inform and improve our impact.